 The only hope for the tiny outport of Tickle Head is a new Petrochemical plant, but in order to qualify for the bid they need to prove they have a resident doctor.
 When fate sends Dr. Paul Lewis (Kitsch) their way, unemployed fisherman, Murray French (Gleeson) mobilizes the town to do everything they can to convince the fast living, jazz loving, cricket playing doctor that their sleepy harbour is a paradise tailor-made just for him.

-The Grand Seduction arrives in Canada on May 30th with no U.S. date set yet.
+The Grand Seduction arrives in U.S. and Canada on May 30th.

 With a seemingly endless amount of streaming options — not only the titles at our disposal, but services themselves — we believe it’s our duty to highlight the recent, recommended titles that have recently hit the interwebs.
 Every week, one will be able to see the cream of the crop (or perhaps some simply interesting picks) of […]